Hometown: Gillmore City, Iowa

 Alma Mater: Chadron State University

-Brady Johnson enters his fourth season as an assistant coach in the Bulldog wrestling program in 2012-13.
-The McCook, Nebraska native came to Seward from Louisville where he served as the assistant wrestling coach at Louisville High School for five and a half years.
+Brady Johnson completed his fifth season as an assistant coach in the Bulldog wrestling program in 2013-14.
+The McCook, Neb., native came to Seward from Louisville where he served as the assistant wrestling coach at Louisville High School for five-and-a-half years.

 In addition to his on the mat practice duties, Coach Johnson oversees the Bulldog fundraising program with the University of Nebraska - Lincoln home football games.